crystal-bit/triple-triad-godot/README.md

 ## Contributing

-Contributing for me means:
+You can contribute in different ways:

+- download this game and try it
+- talk with your friends about this project
-- saying me what you think about this project
+- tell me your opinions about this project
 - tweet about this project
-- talk with your friends about this project
-- download this game and try it
 - report bugs
 - make Pull Requests to improve it or add new features

+### Code contributions

 Before working on anything, I want to make sure that no-one is working on the same thing at the same time so please feel free to:

 - open an issue on Github
 - get in touch on Twitter

 **Note**: I really would like to keep improving and expanding this project, I love TripleTriad and would love to add other features (eg: online multiplayer matches)